 In Proposition~\ref{prop:Icapcurrent} we used growth to show that nontrivial ideals of $U_\lambda(L)$ must meet $U(L_+)$.
+However, we can use Theorem~\ref{ithm:U}(0) to obtain much stronger results of a similar flavour.

-This next result has a similar flavour, but is much stronger.
-For simplicity, we state it only for untwisted loop algebras, although a similar result clearly holds in the twisted case.
+For simplicity, we state this next result only for untwisted loop algebras, although a similar result clearly holds in the twisted case.
 Corollary~\ref{cor:cute}, which is an immediate consequence, seems rather surprising without the growth context. \begin{proposition} Let $ \mf g$ be a finite-dimensional simple Lie algebra.
 Let $J$ be a nonzero ideal of $U(\mf g[t, t^{-1}])$ and let $\mf k$ be any infinite-dimensional Lie subalgebra of $\mf g[t, t^{-1}]$.
-Then $J \cap U(\mf k)$ is nonzero. \end{proposition} \begin{proof} The GK-dimension of $U(\mf k)$ is infinite.
-On the other hand, by Theorem~\ref{ithm:U} (with $\lambda =0$), $U(\mf g[t, t^{-1}])/J$ has polynomial growth.
-Thus the natural map $U(\mf k) \to U(\mf g[t, t^{-1}])/J$ cannot be injective. \end{proof}
+Then $J \cap U(\mf k)$ is nonzero. \end{proposition} \begin{proof} This is a direct application of Proposition~\ref{prop:scholium} with $\lambda =0$. \end{proof}

 \begin{corollary} In the situation of Proposition~\ref{prop:cute}, if $X \subset \ZZ$ is any infinite set, for example $X$ consists of all of the powers of 7 or all of the primes, and $g$ is any element of $\mf g$, then $J$ contains an element involving only $g t^x$ for $x \in X$. \end{corollary}